After this chapter you will know all the basics around semiconductor components like diodes, transistors (BJT as well as MOSFETs) and their effects...

 Electronics 103 – nonlinear components

-From the first view on electronics, we now want to deepen the understanding components like diodes and -more important - Transistors and CMOS technology.
-We want to show that a transistor is both analog and also digital depending only on which level - or layer of abstraction you want to look at…
+After our first look into electronics, we now want to deepen our understanding of components such as diodes and – even more importantly – transistors and CMOS technology.
+We want to show that a transistor can behave both as an analog and as a digital device, depending only on the level – or layer of abstraction – from which you observe it.

 Semiconductor materials